Ceelog/phpdoc-en/src/ref/filesystem.md

 > not translate your data.
 To use these flags, specify either *'b'* or
 > *'t'* as the last character of the `mode` parameter.
 >
-> The default translation mode depends on the SAPI and version of PHP
+> The default translation mode is *'b'*.
+You can use the *'t'* mode if
-> that you are using, so you are encouraged to always specify the
-> appropriate flag for portability reasons.
-You should use the *'t'*
-> mode if you are working with plain-text files and you use *\\n* to
+> you are working with plain-text files and you use *\\n* to delimit
-> delimit your line endings in your script, but expect your files to be
+> your line endings in your script, but expect your files to be readable
-> readable with applications such as notepad.
-You should use the *'b'*
+> with applications such as old versions of notepad.
+You should use the
-> in all other cases.
+> *'b'* in all other cases.
 >
-> If you do not specify the 'b' flag when working with binary files, you
+> If you specify the 't' flag when working with binary files, you may
-> may experience strange problems with your data, including broken image
+> experience strange problems with your data, including broken image
 > files and strange problems with *\\r\\n* characters.

 > **Note**:
 >
-> For portability, it is strongly recommended that you always use the
-> 'b' flag when opening files with <span class="function">fopen</span>.

-> **Note**:
->
-> Again, for portability, it is also strongly recommended that you
+> For portability, it is also strongly recommended that you re-write
-> re-write code that uses or relies upon the *'t'* mode so that it uses
+> code that uses or relies upon the *'t'* mode so that it uses the
-> the correct line endings and *'b'* mode instead.
+> correct line endings and *'b'* mode instead.

 `use_include_path`
 The optional third `use_include_path` parameter can be set to '1' or